Berkeley AV Accessibility Info

 UC Berkeley has a master contract with 3Play Media.
 You can find instructions for arranging their captioning services at this website.
 More general information about captions and transcripts is available at this website.

-For more information about making all aspects of your event accessible, visit the Planning Accessible Events webiste.
+For more information about making all aspects of your event accessible, visit the Planning Accessible Events website.
 For information about how to make all web content accessible, checkout the UCOP Electronic Accessibility site, UC Berkeley’s Accessible Course Content site and the UC Berkeley Web Access site.